-To allow traffic to enter one interface and exit another in the same zone, enable Configuration > DeviceSetup > Interface Settings > Interfaces > Enable traffic between two or more hosts connected to the same interface, which allows traffic to enter and exit the same interface, as well as Configuration > Device Setup > Interface Settings > Interfaces > Enable traffic between two or more interfaces which are configured with same security level, which allows traffic between same-security interfaces.
+To allow traffic to enter one interface and exit another in the same zone, enable the same-security permit intra-interface command, which allows traffic to enter and exit the same interface, as well as the same-security permit inter-interface command, which allows traffic between same-security interfaces.
 Otherwise, a flow cannot be routed between two interfaces in the same zone.